 - Tour assisted living and personal care communities together and utilize the expertise of the staff to help your families make this difficult decision.

 The sooner you start the conversation, the more time you will have to prepare for the move.
-Moving to a smaller space means downsizing, selling the family home, getting finances in order and finding an assisted living or personal care community that is the best fit for your parent.
+Moving to a smaller space means downsizing.
+This means selling the family home, getting finances in order and finding an assisted living or personal care community.
 Plus, the community on the top of your list might have a waiting list.

 Another housing option might be to either move in with your parents or move them into your house, but think carefully before doing so, experts say.
 Along with space issues, consider who will help your parents when you are at work or unavailable and what impact such a move will have on your family and personal life.